 While the WMPO is dedicated to creating a balanced, multimodal transportation system, automobile use is and will continue to be the predominant mode of travel for many people within the region.
 Rapid population growth and development in the region calls for coordination between land use and transportation planning.
-Current land use plans include considerations for higher densities and mixed-use development, which can reduce travel demand by limiting the number of vehicle miles traveled and facilitating alternative transportation, such as transit, walking, and biking.
+Current land use plans include considerations for higher densities and mixed-use development, which can reduce travel demand by limiting the number of vehicle miles traveled (VMT), and also facilitating alternative transportation, such as public transportation, walking, and biking.

 The existing roadway network relies on a small number of primary routes to move both regional traffic (moving through an area) and local traffic (accessing land uses within an area) rather than a grid network, which can better distribute traffic.
-The area's environmental constraints present additional challenges to connectivity within the region, which is designated as a Transportation Management Area (TMA) and therefore required to use an adopted Congestion Management Process (CMP).
+The area's environmental constraints present additional challenges to connectivity within the region.
+The WMPO region was designated as a Transportation Management Area (TMA) on July 18, 2012 and, therefore, is required to use an adopted Congestion Management Process (CMP).

-Clockwise from top right: Third Street bridge between Campbell and Hanover Streets in downtown Wilmington; Diverging Diamond Interchange (DDI) in Leland; C. Heide Trask Memorial Bridge in Wrightsville Beach; roundabout on River Road in Wilmington
+Clockwise from top right (this page): Third Street bridge between Campbell and Hanover Streets in downtown Wilmington; Diverging Diamond Interchange (DDI) in Leland; C. Heide Trask Memorial Bridge in Wrightsville Beach; roundabout on River Road in Wilmington